alexandratai/Eris/README.md

 # Eris

-Eris is a web application that allows you to communicate with friends via real time messaging while seamlessly navigating across different servers and their corresponding channels.
+Eris is a web application that allows you to communicate with friends via real time messaging while seamlessly navigating across servers and their corresponding channels.
 It was built using **Node.js, SQLAlchemy, Flask, Sequelize, Sqlite3, React, Redux, HTML5, CSS, Git, Python, Amazon S3, Sockets, and JavaScript**.

 ## Features